valerioleo/website/docs/examples/understanding_template.md

 We will replace `expect`s with `unwrap`s in the following lines so we can focus on the core functionality:
 ```
-    let method_code = std::fs::read(METHOD_NAME_PATH).unwrap();
-    let mut prover = Prover::new(&method_code, METHOD_NAME_ID).unwrap();
+    let mut prover = Prover::new(METHOD_NAME_ELF, METHOD_NAME_ID).unwrap();
 ```
 This creates a prover, which can be run to execute its associated guest code and produce a receipt proving execution.
-It must be initialized with the contents of an ELF file of the code to be executed and with a image ID.
-These have be created in the build step, and can be accessed via the `<FILENAME>_PATH` and `<FILENAME>_ID` constants.
+It must be initialized with an image ID and with an ELF file with the code to be executed.
+These have be created in the build step, and can be accessed via the `<FILENAME>_ID` and `<FILENAME>_ELF` constants.
 ```
     let receipt = prover.run().unwrap();
 ```